Carrbridge: Sport

 The village has its own association football team, Carrbridge FC which plays in the Strathspey & Badenoch Welfare FA League and in local cup competitions.
-They won the League in 1986 and 2008, but were unable to field a team in 2009 & 2010.
+They won the League in 1986 and 2008, but were unable to field a team in 2009 and 2010.
 Their home ground is in the centre of the village (next to the main car park) and their home colours are black & white vertical stripes.

-Golfers are catered for with a challenging 9-hole golf course.
+Golfers are catered for with a challenging nine-hole golf course.
 The village also has a pony trekking centre and a bowling green.

 Wildlife

 The local pine forests are home to crossbills, crested tits, red squirrels and deer.
 Nearby areas provide summer habitats for common snipe, greenshanks, Eurasian oystercatchers, northern lapwings and others.
-On the nature trail in Landmark Forest Adventure Park, there is a special feeding area that attracts pine wood birds and the red squirrel - endangered in most of the country due to competition from the introduced grey squirrel.
+On the nature trail in Landmark Forest Adventure Park, there is a special feeding area that attracts pine wood birds and the red squirrel—endangered in most of the country due to competition from the introduced grey squirrel.
 Around the area, there are rarely seen golden eagles on the mountains and peregrine falcons are more common.
 Ospreys fly to their summer home in Loch Garten and red deer are commonly seen.